How To Really Clean A Toilet

 As you might imagine, a water-filled porcelain object is not the most conducive base for a brisk fire.
 While that's good in terms of the potential fire hazard, it's quite tricky to get the thing to light on fire and even harder to maintain a useful flame for any period of time.
 Part of the frustration is probably due to drugstore rubbing alcohol typically being no more than 70% isopropanol, with the remaining 30% being water!

 Certain cleaners meant to be put in toilet tanks contain bleach and other caustic chemicals.
 They keep the bowl sparkling, and they give the water a blue or green tint so you know to replace them when it turns clear again.
-Unfortunately, these tank tablets are not available in yellow.
-These chemicals are delightfully colorful, but they can damage the internal workings of your toilet, requiring expensive, time-consuming and inconvenient repairs.
-The plant-based ingredients in Liberty Bathrooms' toilet cleaner avoids this problem entirely.
+For practical reasons, these tank tablets are not available in yellow.